cryptosphere/boulangerie/README.md

 The `boulangerie_keys` hash contains a "keyring" of keys which can be used to create or verify Macaroons.
-The names of the keys (e.g. `k0`, `k1`) are arbitrary, but all new macaroons will use the key whose ID was passed in as the `key_id` option to `Boulangerie::Maker#new`.
+The names of the keys (e.g. `k0`, `k1`) are arbitrary, but all new Macaroons will use the key whose ID was passed in as the `key_id` option to `Boulangerie::Maker#new`.
 This allows for key rotation, i.e. periodically you can add a new key, and Macaroons minted under an old key will still verify.
 This is good security practice and you should definitely